 There are several programs and guides for reducing methane emissions from fugitive leaks that are solely for the natural-gas industry.
-In natural gas, most detection and repair programs, and regulations, are currently less stringent and more flexible than the petrochemical detection and repair guides and standards.
+In natural gas, most detection and repair programs, and regulations, are currently less stringent and more flexible than the petrochemical detection and repair guides and standards because natural gas facilities are typically less complex.
 The guides and programs specific to natural gas include the following.

-- 'Technical Guidance Document Number 2: Fugitive Component and Equipment Leaks', Climate and Clean Air Coalition's (CCAC) Oil and Gas Methane Partnership (OGMP), Modified: March 20177 - Natural Gas Star Program's 'Recommended Technologies to Reduce Methane Emissions', a program by the United States Environmental Protection Agency, www.epa.gov/natural-gasstar-program/recommended-technologiesreduce-methane-emissions8 - 'Best Practice Guidance for Methane Management in the Oil and Gas Sector', United Nations Economic Commission for Europe (UNECE) draft, March 20199 (This is very broad international guidance.)
+- 'Technical Guidance Document Number 2: Fugitive Component and Equipment Leaks', Climate and Clean Air Coalition's (CCAC) Oil and Gas Methane Partnership (OGMP), Modified: March 20178 - Natural Gas Star Program's 'Recommended Technologies to Reduce Methane Emissions', a program by the United States Environmental Protection Agency, www.epa.gov/natural-gas-star-program/ recommended-technologies-reduce-methaneemissions9 - 'Leak Detection and Repair', Marcogaz, April 202110 - 'Best Practice Guidance for Methane Management in the Oil and Gas Sector', United Nations Economic Commission for Europe (UNECE) draft, March 201912 (This is very broad international guidance.) - 'Manual 016: How to Develop a Fugitive Emissions Management Program', Alberta Energy Regulator, December 202013

 In the last decade, a common new tool for detecting leaks in the natural-gas industry has been the optical gas imaging (OGI) camera, which is an infrared imaging device with optics, filters and cooled sensors made specifically for detecting methane.
 These devices produce an image that allows an otherwise invisible plume of leaked gas to be seen.
 Several types of these cameras are available with different minimum detection capabilities, and manufacturers are developing improvements.
-Figure 3 shows OGI cameras being used.
+Studies have shown that OGI cameras are as effective as RM21 in detecting fugitive emissions11 Figure 3 shows OGI cameras being used.